turbulenz/webgl_benchmark/README.rst

 *(Windows Only)*

 Double-click the "run.bat" batch file, which will set the resolution of the machine before running the benchmarkrunner script.
-Once the browser has closed the screen resolution will be restored.
 ::
     > run.bat